OpenRiskNet/home/openshift/certificates/README.md

 ## Manging your own routes

 Once OpenShift ACME is running deploying secured routes is very simple.
-Just create a basic route definition as if you were only using HTTP and add the openshift.io/host.generated: "true"` annotation to the metadata section and all ther rest will happen by magic.
+Just create a basic route definition as if you were only using HTTP and add the `openshift.io/host.generated: 'true'` annotation to the metadata section and all the rest will happen by magic.
 If OpenShift ACME is not running on your system no harm will be done by adding that annotation, just that your route will just run using HTTP.

 ## TODOs